bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![How it started, how it's going](/images/Car/Part2/Howitstarted.png)

-With the dash wiring completed, I turn my attention to the power electronics and getting the motor turning.
+[With the dash wiring completed](https://twitter.com/ViolenceWorks/status/1494036625461956609), I turn my attention to the power electronics and getting the motor turning.
+There is also a [soapbox derby](https://www.eventbrite.com/e/sfmomas-soapbox-derby-at-mclaren-park-2022-tickets-265577327937) in town about two months from now, so the goal is to get this thing on the road and compete in the only race this car will ever see.
+That means fixing the brakes.

 ## Part 3, Driving Around The Block, Once.